AlexKLWS/godot-native-bullets-plugin/README.md

 ```

 Finally, create a NativeScript resource setting `bullets.gdnlib` as its library and `CustomFollowingBulletKit` as its class name.<br>
-Now you can attach this script to your BulletKit resources and use it.
+Now you can attach this script to your UnitKit resources and use it.